proximax-storage/xpx-chain-devportal-docs/docs/guides/mosaic/getting-the-mosaic-indentifier-behind-a-namespace-with-receipts.md

 ## Background

-In Catapult, accounts can link their registered namespaces to other accounts or mosaics by announcing an [alias transaction](../../built-in-features/namespace.md#mosaic-alias-transaction).
+In Sirius-Chain, accounts can link their registered namespaces to other accounts or mosaics by announcing an [alias transaction](../../built-in-features/namespace.md#mosaic-alias-transaction).
 This feature allows you to replace long and complex identifiers with short and familiar names for your accounts and mosaics.

 Imagine a ticket vendor sending tickets to their customers on the NEM blockchain.
 The company needs to send `1 0dc67fbe1cad29e3` to `SCVG35-ZSPMYP-L2POZQ-JGSVEG-RYOJ3V-BNIU3U-N2E6`.
 With aliases, it can define the same transaction as sending `1 ticketsales.event1.ticket` to `@alice` instead.